BRL-CAD

 void(* s_free_callback)(struct bv_scene_obj *)

-free any info stored in s_i_data, s_path and draw_data
+free any info stored in s_i_data

 fastf_t curve_scale